rmcnaughGitHub/Definitive-Module-Pattern/README.md

 http://inniepress.blogspot.com/2014/07/definitive-module-pattern.html

 The Javascript "Definitive Module Pattern" is an alternative to the "Module Pattern" and the "Revealing Module Pattern".
-It offers the following advantages: declaratively namespaces the private and public subroutines, decouples the public subroutines from the return statement, and groups all content within object literals.
+It offers the following advantages: declaratively namespaces the private and public functions, decouples the public functions from the return statement, groups all functions within object literals, and offers configurable pubic scopes (or polyscopes).

 Module Pattern